 Foraging and commuting bats - The Ecological Appraisal states that 'Anabat SD2 (hereafter referred to as 'Anabats') were deployed in two locations throughout the Application Site'.
 The bat report plan (refer to drawing title 'Plan EDP 4a: Automated Bat Detector Locations and Transect Route') shows the location of two bat detectors outside of the red line boundary.
-There no automated bat detectors deployed within the Application Site boundary to further consider/understand bats how bats utilise the Application Site.
+There no automated bat detectors deployed within the Application Site.
 Reference to the Bat Conservation Trust's Bat Surveys: for Professional Ecologists: Good Practice Guidelines was made in the report, however I wish to seek further clarification on why both detectors were deployed outside of the Application Site.